 Now that you know all the benefits of oats for PCOS, let’s discuss how to make it a healthy breakfast for PCOS.

-For best results, you’ll want to combine your oats with protein and healthy fats.
-This will create better blood sugar regulation, longer lasting energy and satiety.
+To make PCOS friendly oatmeal, you’ll want to combine your oats with protein and healthy fats.
+This will create better blood sugar regulation, satiety, and longer lasting energy.
 You can add your protein and fat source directly into your oatmeal, or you could eat it on the side.

 Add Some Healthy Fats